 writing it in sand (with finger or back of pen) in a sand tray (you can use a shallow baking pan for a sand tray).

-writing it in shaving cream (as shown below),
+writing it in shaving cream or whipped cream (as shown below)

 Related Article: Strategies to Help Your Child with Handwriting and Pencil Grip

-If your child cannot write yet (or for more fun alternatives for a child who can write), you can have her spell the words using magnetic letters!
+If your child cannot write yet (or for more fun alternatives for a child who can write), you can have them spell the words using magnetic letters!

 or create the words using Play-Doh, providing assistance as needed.

-After your child gets the hang of spelling the word, take away a letter and have her fill in the missing letter (e.g., a _ t e r).
+After your child gets the hang of spelling the word, take away a letter and have them fill in the missing letter (e.g., a _ t e r).

-As she improves, take away two or three letters and have her fill in the missing letters (e.g., a _ t _ r).
+As they improve, take away two or three letters and have them fill in the missing letters (e.g., a _ t _ r).

-When using play-doh or magnetic letters your can mix the letters up and have her put them in order (of course providing assistance as needed and showing the flash card again if necessary) (e.g., a t f r e).
+When using play-doh or magnetic letters you can mix the letters up and have your child put the letters in order (of course providing assistance as needed and showing the flash card again if necessary) (e.g., a t f r e).

-Have your child look at and say the word each time she creates it.
+Have your child look at and say the word each time they create it.
 Use the word in a sentence to help your child connect real meaning to the word (e.g., I like to watch TV after dinner).